LouisIkpon/elist_analysis/README.md

 - ThinkPad and MacBook Air both see refund rates around **11–12%**, signaling more friction or dissatisfaction in higher‑ticket categories.
 Even though the number of refunds is smaller than mass‑market items, the rate itself is elevated.

-- Apple AirPods Headphones generate the largest refund volume With more than 2,600 refunds, but their refund rate is relatively low (~5.45%), meaning operational improvements at scale could still materially reduce total refunds despite lower per-order risk.
+- Apple AirPods Headphones generate the largest refund volume with more than 2,600 refunds, but their refund rate is relatively low (~5.45%), meaning operational improvements at scale could still materially reduce total refunds despite lower per-order risk.

 - Refund rates peaked in 2020 at roughly 9%, improved significantly in 2021, and appear as 0% in 2022 due to a data‑tracking limitation rather than an actual elimination of refunds.
-In short: pr
+In short: premium products carry the highest refund rates, while high-volume products drive the largest total refund count — both require targeted but distinct interventions.

 <!-- Refund volume & mix -->
 <p>